YottaDB/YDBDoc/ProgGuide/commands.rst

 * If the parent process is operating in UTF-8 mode, the JOB'd process also operates in UTF-8 mode.
 * If your background process must have a different mode from its parent, then create a shell script to alter the environment as needed, and spawn it with a ZSYstem command using ZSYstem "/path/to/shell/script &".

-The operating system deletes the resultant process when execution of its YottaDB/GT.M process is complete.
+The operating system deletes the resultant process when execution of its YottaDB process is complete.
 The resultant process executes asynchronously with the current process.
-Once YottaDB/GT.M starts the resultant process, the current process continues.
+Once YottaDB starts the resultant process, the current process continues.

-If a JOB command specifies a timeout, and YottaDB/GT.M creates the resultant process before the timeout elapses, JOB sets $TEST to true (1).
-If YottaDB/GT.M cannot create the process within the specified timeout, JOB sets $TEST to false (0).
+If a JOB command specifies a timeout, and YottaDB creates the resultant process before the timeout elapses, JOB sets $TEST to true (1).
+If YottaDB cannot create the process within the specified timeout, JOB sets $TEST to false (0).
 If a JOB command does not specify a timeout, the execution of the command does not affect $TEST.

-If YottaDB/GT.M cannot create the process because of something that is unlikely to change during the timeout interval, such as invalid DEFAULT directory specification, or the parameter list is too long, the JOB command generates a run-time error.
+If YottaDB cannot create the process because of something that is unlikely to change during the timeout interval, such as invalid DEFAULT directory specification, or the parameter list is too long, the JOB command generates a run-time error.
 If the command does not specify a timeout and the environment does not provide adequate resources, the process waits until resources become available to create the resultant process.

 +++++++++++++++++++++++++++++
 The JOB Environment